 ‘I did look,” said Reddy.
 “I won’t tell a lie.
 May be I am a sinner from my last birth.
 I could never see Baba.
 My wife saw him like a fleeting shadow through the key-hole.
 That was the only time she looked, she got so frightened and got laid up.”

-Thus convinced, Sherif would accept the bit of the divine pleasure and keep it with him for giving it to his wife who had had a miscarriage earlier.
+Thus convinced, Sherif did accept the bit of the divine pleasure and kept it carefullly wrapped up with him for giving it to his wife who had had a miscarriage earlier.
 Reddy had assured him that Baba would certainly bless him, that He did not discriminate between religions, and in fact, He was the reincarnation of Shirdi Sai Baba, who was believed to be a Muslim.
 Sherif did not know, or did not care, with the prospect of a calamity of another miscarriage in his mind, that his religion did not take kindly to the idea of reincarnation.

 On one occasion, Reddy’s neighbour and fellow-Sergeant Narender Verma along with his wife joined the prayer session on the eve of their departure for a joint radar and wireless installation in a distant and somewhat risky part of the Country.
 Verma carried a packet with him in to the prayer room, which Reddy thought was a gift for the Baba.
 Just as he expected, Verma placed the packet, unwrapped, between Baba and himself as he sat facing the sacred photograph.
 Baba loved to accept the humblest of gifts from poor devotees and to gift away Rolex watches and gold rings to richer ones.

 Bhajans – hymns – that were Baba’s favourites, and then hymns in praise of Baba himself were sung In Telugu and Hindi.
-Mrs, Verma joined in singing some of the Hindi Bhajans and Aarti, when a brightly lit oil lamp with a long S-shaped handle was circled seven times in front of the photograph while everyone present sang a Baba-modified parody of a regulation aarti hymn usually sung in temples of smaller gods.
+Young Mrs, Verma, only two-years married and sadly bereft of a child yet, joined in singing some of the Hindi Bhajans and Aarti, when a brightly lit oil lamp with a long S-shaped handle was circled seven times in front of the photograph.
+Everyone present sang a Baba-modified parody of a regulation aarti hymn usually sung in temples of smaller gods.
 It appeared to Mrs. Verma that the Baba beamed even brighter when she took the aarti lamp and circled it with her own hands, earnestly whispering the prayer words under her breath.
-When the entire ritual was done, and all four worshipers had picked up pinches of ash from a small bowl and touched it to their foreheads, everyone except Verma stood up.
+When the entire ritual was done, and all four worshipers had picked up pinches of ash from a small bowl and touched it to their foreheads, all except Verma stood up.